elliotec/greenery/file.txt

-You have a will that can be influenced by all with whom you come in contact.
+You will be married within a year.